Sjors/nado-book/basics/dns_and_tor.md

 IPv6 addresses were formalized in 1998 with the intention of replacing IPv4, because the number of IPv4 addresses was limited.
 There are 4,294,967,296 (232) potential unique IPv4 addresses,^[<https://en.wikipedia.org/wiki/IPv4>] whereas there are just enough IPv6 addresses for every molecule in the universe.

 Bitcoin nodes keep lists of other Bitcoin nodes and their IP addresses, which are IPv4 and IPv6 addresses.
-And the way you'd communicate a Tor address is to piggyback on IPv6, because there's a convention where if the IPv6 address starts with a certain prefix, certain numbers, then everything that follows is the Tor address.
+And the way you'd communicate a Tor address is to piggyback on IPv6.
+If an "address" starts with fd87::d87e::eb43 then Bitcoin Core knows that what follows should be interpreted as a Tor address.
+RFC-4193 ensures that such addresses won't clash with any computer in the real world.^[<https://datatracker.ietf.org/doc/html/rfc4193>]

 Now, when nodes connect with each other, they share their lists, which is known as gossiping.
 As a result, everyone has an even more complete list of all of the Bitcoin nodes.

 The problem with Tor V3 addresses is they're 32 bytes, which is twice as long as an IPv6 address, and nodes have no way to communicate those addresses at the moment.

-Wladimir van der Laan wrote a standard a while ago.
-I think in 2019, that has a new way of communicating — or gossiping addresses.
-The major change is that each message says, "OK, this is the type of address I'm going to communicate, and it can be various types, including the new Tor one, but also future ones, and then it can have different lengths".
-So, in the future, if a new address format^[For example, I2P (Invisible Internet Project, an alternative to Tor) support was added in 2021: <https://github.com/bitcoin/bitcoin/blob/7740ebcb023089d03cd2373da16305a4e501cfad/doc/i2p.md>] comes along that's too long, it's not going to be a problem.
+Wladimir van der Laan wrote a standard in 2019 - BIP155 - that has a new way of communicating — or gossiping addresses.^[<https://github.com/bitcoin/bips/blob/master/bip-0155.mediawiki#Specification>] It introduces the new ADDRv2 message, which among other things, nodes can use to gossip those new Tor addresses.
+A major improvement is that each message says, "OK, this is the type of address I'm going to communicate".
+It can be various types, including the new Tor one, but also future ones, and each address type can have a different length.
+So, in the future, if a new address format^[For example, I2P (Invisible Internet Project, an alternative to Tor) support was added in 2021: <https://github.com/bitcoin/bitcoin/blob/7740ebcb023089d03cd2373da16305a4e501cfad/doc/i2p.md>] comes along, it's not going to be a problem.

-The nice thing is it's a completely new peer-to-peer message.
-Old nodes just ignore that message, or if you know it's an old node you're talking to, you don't use that message.
+The nice thing about this new peer-to-peer message is that old nodes just ignore it.
+And if your node knows it's talking to an old node, it won't use that message.
 So newer nodes will know this new message and can communicate all these new address types, and old the nodes carry on like nothing happened.
+Unless you want to use Tor V3, you're not required to upgrade.

+However, since the Tor project _is_ centralized, they can and did force users to - with a long grace period - upgrade from Tor V2 to V3.
+So if you relied on Tor V2 for the privacy of your Bitcoin node, you'll have no choice but to upgrade your node.

 ### How DNS Works